 Coming in from southeastern Arizona, old US-80 rejoins I-10 at a crossroads community aptly called Road Forks, near the tin-roofed ghost town of Steins.
-Eighteen miles farther east, the freeway swerves south to bypass the town of Lordsburg (pop.
-2,463), named not from any religious conviction but in honor of the Southern Pacific railroad engineer who plotted it in 1880.
+The freeway swerves south, 18 mi (29 km) father east, to bypass the town of Lordsburg (pop.
+2,427), named not from any religious conviction but in honor of the Southern Pacific railroad engineer who plotted it in 1880.

-New Mexico’s best-preserved ghost town, Shakespeare, is three miles south of Lordsburg on a well-marked dirt road.
+New Mexico’s best-preserved ghost town, Shakespeare, is 3 mi (4.8 km) south of Lordsburg on a well-marked dirt road.
 Briefly home to some 3,000 silver miners during the early 1870s, Shakespeare was abandoned when the mines dried up, only to be reborn during another brief mining boom in the 1880s.
 By the 1930s it was turned into a ranch by the Hill family, whose descendants have lived there for more than 80 years, caring for the buildings.
-They conduct guided tours (575/542-9034, selected dates each month, $4) of the Grant House saloon, a former Butterfield Stagecoach station, and the Stratford Hotel, where Billy the Kid washed dishes as a young boy.
+They conduct guided tours (575/542-9034, selected dates each month, $7) of the Grant House saloon, a former Butterfield Stagecoach station, and the Stratford Hotel, where Billy the Kid washed dishes as a young boy.